ABM4ALL/Melodie/paper/paper.md

 [`Mesa`](https://github.com/projectmesa/mesa) [@Mesa][^4] and
 [`AgentPy`](https://github.com/JoelForamitti/agentpy) [@AgentPy][^5]
 are the two open-source frameworks in Python.
-The object-oriented paradigm of Python fits the "agent perspective" of ABM seamlessly, and the modelers can also benefit from the fruitful packages on statistical analysis, data visualization, etc.
+The object-oriented paradigm of Python seamlessly fits the "agent perspective" of ABM.
+Modelers can also benefit from the wealth of packages available for statistical analysis, data visualization, etc.
 Following the tradition of [`NetLogo`](https://ccl.northwestern.edu/netlogo/) [@Netlogo][^6],
 `Mesa` and `AgentPy` both support interactive simulation but with different focus and style.